 - Avoid damp places.
-If the environment is wet or damp a rain cover must be used to protect the unit. - Do not subject the unit to severe shocks or vibration. - Do not expose the camera to extremes of temperature. - Do not leave the unit in direct sunlight or close to heating appliances for extended periods. - Do not allow laser beams to shine into the lens as this could damage the imagers. - Avoid extreme highlights as these can cause various kinds of optical reflections.
+If the environment is wet or damp a rain cover must be used to protect the camera. - Do not subject the camera to severe shocks or vibration. - Do not expose the camera to extremes of temperature. - Do not leave the camera in direct sunlight or close to heating appliances for extended periods. - Do not allow sunlight to shine into the viewfinder. - Do not allow laser beams to shine into the lens as this could damage the imagers. - Avoid extreme highlights as these can cause various kinds of optical reflections. - Be careful when connecting and disconnecting fiber cables. - Do not connect Grass Valley camera systems with other manufacturer's camera system parts. - Make connections swiftly and firmly to avoid false error messages.